 Master the Basics

-For instance, when roasting a chicken, make sure to pat the skin dry before seasoning it generously with salt and pepper.
+Take this case: when roasting a chicken, make sure to pat the skin dry before seasoning it generously with salt and pepper.
 This will help to create a crispy, golden-brown skin.
 Similarly, when making a pie crust, use cold butter and ice water to prevent the gluten from developing too much, resulting in a tender and flaky crust.
 Mastering these basic techniques will allow you to confidently tackle a wide range of British recipes.

 Don't Be Afraid to Experiment